the-simian/SouthsideDogCatAndBirdClinic/source/faq/index.md

 Over the years we have noticed a number of questions asked of us that come up often.
 We want to better serve your time, and give you efficient answers to questions that affect your animal friends' health.

 We compiled the most common ones and have listed them below.
-Just click th e "+" to get started on finding your answer.
+Of course, the best thing you can always do is [call us](/contact)

 #FAQ
 ## General Questions

 ### Where are you?
-Check out out contact page here.
+Check out our [contact page](/contact) here.

 ### Do you do boarding or grooming?
 We do not offer boarding or grooming.
 We are strictly a medical and surgical clinic.